keypom/keypom-docs/docs/Tutorials/Basics/ft-drops.md

 # Fungible Token Drop
 ## Introduction
 :::tip
-It's recommended you understand the basics of how to create a [Simple Drop](simple-drops.md) first before moving to NFT drops.
+It's recommended you understand the basics of how to create a [Simple Drop](simple-drops.md) first before moving to FT drops.
 Many of the concepts in this tutorials are extensions on the Simple Drop.

 It's also important to understand the workings of the [Fungible Token drop](../../Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/ftdrops.md) as many concepts will be referenced from there.
 :::